ffizer/ffizer/docs/src/how_to.md

 - [How to test my template ?](#how-to-test-my-template-)
 - [How to host template on github ?](#how-to-host-template-on-github-)

-## How to name a folder as a package name of the project ?
+## How to name a folder as a package name of the project?

 Define a `package_name` variable with a sensible value (eg snake case of the project name).